jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 ## Presentations

-"Rights Infringement, Compensation, and Luck Egalitarianism," presetned at the VUW Philosophy Colloquium, 2024.
+"Rights Infringement, Compensation, and Luck Egalitarianism," presented at the VUW Philosophy Colloquium, 2024.

 "Incas, Aliens, and Anarchists," presented at the Center for Global Ethics and Politics, 2024; the Philosophy, Politics, & Economics Society Annual Meeting, 2023; the VUW Philosophy Colloquium, 2023; the Tokyo Forum for Analytic Philosophy, 2023; and the American Philosophical Association Pacific Division Conference, 2023 (poster).